 Be a Role Model

-You can’t expect your employees to develop a constructive mindset if you’re not modeling the behavior yourself.
+You can’t expect your employees to develop a constructive mindset if you’re not modelling the behavior yourself.
 Start by learning what it means to develop a growth outlook, and become aware of the challenges that will come up as you make the necessary changes.
 You’ll need to learn what your own “triggers” are for fixed-mindset behaviors and be ready to recognize them when they occur.

 Part of being a role model for the growth mindset means being open to feedback from your team.
 Invite them to give you their feedback, both positive and critical, and start to create a culture of growth.
 Facilitating peer-to-peer feedback will also help your team grow, bond, and become more receptive to change and growth.
 Use the principles of a “student-centred” approach in education: make sure the responsibility of growth and development is distributed between both you and your team—your employees should be actively engaged in the process, and you should be there to model and assist.

-People with the growth mindset tend to use their emotional intelligence more effectively, allowing them to self-regulate their emotions and motivate themselves when faced with critical feedback or failure.
+People with a growth mindset tend to use their emotional intelligence more effectively, allowing them to self-regulate their emotions and motivate themselves when faced with critical feedback or failure.
 Without these abilities, people can lash out and create a toxic environment around them or simply stop trying to improve when faced with setbacks.

 If you notice defensiveness or employees passing blame around, you might want to take the time to offer one-on-one coaching to employees who could improve their mindset.